dortania/dortania.github.io/_posts/2021-01-04-acidanthera-january.md

 Overall it's been quite a roller coaster, but we're still committed to supporting Hackintoshes till the end.
 While the popularity in building a hack will go down, we know many of you are still around to learn and to tinker.
 And for those enthusiasts, we're more than happy to continue writing.

 And for my final words, I wanted to dedicate a bit of this in memory of my late father, Volodymyr Grymalyuk.
-A man passionate about his work, I inherited a lot of your drive and passion for your work and while we may not have had the best relationship, I am truly honored to be your son and hope for a safe passage in the after-life.
+A man passionate about his work, I inherited a lot of your drive and passion for your work, I am truly honored to be your son and hope for a safe passage in the after-life.

 ——Khronokernel